Changing WordPress Post Authors

 To transfer all content from removed users to different users, tick the radio button next to ‘Attribute all content to:’, choose a new user from the dropdown menu …

 (WordPress Users – Delete Users)

 (Confirm Deletion button)

-All post content from a removed user will be reassigned to your selected user …
+Post content from the removed user will be transferred to the selected user …

-Congratulations, now you know how to change post authors in WordPress.
+Congratulations!
+Now you know how to change a post author in WordPress.